rmei6/US-Outbreak-Simulator/README.md

 - Reset the simulation
 - Start new simulation based on past simulation results

-Missing Functions:

-- An About modal describing the background of this simulator

 Subpar Functions:

 - Flight data prevents infection to several states
-- Long read time of local CSV file (It takes a few seconds on my personal machine, but it takes 90 seconds on heroku)

 Bonus Features: